Skip to main content

 Our Foundation

-The Story of AWSAR
+The Story of

 Rooted in lived experience.
-Built on belief.
-Driven by the conviction that opportunity β€” awsar β€” changes everything.
+Built on the conviction that opportunity — awsar — is what every person needs and deserves.

-AWSAR is among the few voluntary organizations supported under the Starter Package to Young Professionals Scheme of CAPART, Ministry of Rural Development, Government of India.
-(Note: CAPART was merged into NIRDPR in 2020 β€” this reflects AWSAR's historical institutional recognition.)
+AWSAR is among the few voluntary organisations supported under the Starter Package to Young Professionals Scheme of CAPART (now merged into NIRDPR, 2020), Ministry of Rural Development, Government of India.
+Over two decades, AWSAR has implemented development initiatives in partnership with government agencies, corporate foundations, donor organisations, and community institutions.

 W